Suzie Delve Psychotherapy

 There are many reasons you may begin Psychotherapy, perhaps you are noticing unhelpful patterns in the way you are thinking and feeling or interacting with others.
 Maybe you need support following a traumatic event in your life or to process the effects of a difficult childhood or later relational trauma.

-The aim of psychotherapy is not to offer quick fixes or to change who you are, rather it focuses on acceptance and understanding of your experience and individuality helping you to navigate the challenges that life & relationships can bring.
+The aim of Psychotherapy is not to offer quick fixes or to change who you are, rather it focuses on acceptance and understanding of your experience and individuality helping you to navigate the challenges that life & relationships can bring.

 About Me

-My belief is that working together with another individual with whom you feel safe and heard can be transformative in learning about yourself, seeing things more clearly, improving the relationship to yourself and to others.
+Working together with another individual with whom you feel safe and heard can be transformative in learning about yourself, seeing things more clearly, improving the relationship to yourself and to others.

 I have worked as a Therapist for all ages at Weston College Counselling Service and as a volunteer at a mental health crisis centre in Weston.
 Prior to training I spent 15+ years working in Public & Not for Profit Sector with young people with disabilities and neurodivergence and later with older adults in community settings.